-How long you can enjoy your bike, not only lies within the quality of the product, but also in the way you treat it.
+How long you can enjoy your bike is decided not just by the quality of the product and bike parts, but also in the way you treat it.
 Here are a few easy maintenance tips you can do to start taking care of your bike, so every ride is your best!

 We all love the thrill of riding, but there is nothing worse than being stopped in your tracks due to poor bike maintenance.
-Keeping your bike in tip-top shape enhances your bike’s performance as well as extending its life.
+Keeping your bike in tip-top shape enhances your bike’s performance and also extends its life.
 Putting the effort into the maintenance of your bike now could save you a small fortune in the long run.
 While you might think it's just a matter of keeping your tyres inflated and the wheels turning, there are lots of different parts you need to keep an eye on to make sure you're cycling safely.
 From keeping the frame in good nick and checking the cables for wear, to testing the brake lever and running through all the gears - there are lots of ways to make sure your bike is in tip-top condition.
-Here are our top tips for keeping your bike in peak condition, approved by Lily Beaven, Director of Nottingham based bike collective, Women in Tandem.
+Here are our top tips for keeping your bike in peak condition, approved by Lily Beaven, Director of Nottingham-based bike collective, Women in Tandem.
 We’ve also included our team’s tips on how to manage the transition from winter and how to get your bike ready for spring.

-Before you can crack on with keeping your bike in tip-top condition, make sure you’ve got all the tools to keep your bike in shape.
-A multitool will be your righthand man as it will have a tool for more or less everything on your bike, plus it can easily be put in a pocket or in a saddlebag.
+Before you can crack on with keeping your bike in tip-top condition, make sure you’ve got all the tools you need to keep your bike in shape.
+A multitool will be your best friend as it will have a tool for more or less everything on your bike, plus it can easily be packed away in a pocket or in a saddlebag.

-Invest in a floor pump with a pressure gauge as this will make your life a lot easier if your bike has a flat tyre.
-One, these make it much easier to pump up your tires, and the pressure gauge lets you know how much air is in your tyres to help avoid over or under filling.
+Invest in a floor pump with a pressure gauge as this will make your life a lot easier for those times your bike gets a flat tyre.
+A floor pump makes it much easier and less labour-intensive to pump up your tyres, while the pressure gauge lets you know how much air is in your tyres to help avoid over or underfilling.

-Spare inner tubes, tyre leavers and a compact pump are a must if you’re heading out, especially on your own.
-Carry at least one spare inner tube as well as a puncture repair kit, so if you do encounter a puncture, you won’t find yourself stranded.
-We’ll cover how to fix a flat tyre further down.
+Spare inner tubes, tyre levers and a compact pump are a must if you’re heading out, especially on your own.
+We recommend you carry at least one spare inner tube as well as a puncture repair kit, so if you do encounter a puncture, you won’t find yourself stranded.

-Before you head out, you should always check your ABC’s – air, brakes, and chain.
+As a general rule before you head out, you should always check your ABCs – air, brakes, and chain.
 Spend a few moments on a quick safety check to give yourself peace of mind before every ride.

-Always check to see if you have enough air in your tires before heading out – there is nothing worse than getting out of the door and realising one of your tires is a bit soft.
+Always check to see if you have enough air in your tyres before heading out – there is nothing worse than getting out of the door and realising one of your tyres is a bit soft.

-Make sure your breaks are clean and free of dirt.
-Keep your brakes free from any oils or lubricants which could interfere with your stopping time.
+Make sure your brakes are clean and free of dirt.
+Keep them free from any oils or lubricants which could interfere with your stopping time.
 If you’re using rim brakes make sure they haven’t been knocked and there is space between the pad and your wheel – no one needs that extra resistance when riding!

 Like the rest of your bike, your chain should also be free from any dirt and grime that can build up over time.
 Your chain and derailleur are the hardest working components on your bike so it’s important to give them some extra love and attention, making sure they are clean and well-oiled.

 One of the easiest ways to keep your bike in tip-top shape - keep it clean!
-Certain areas of your bike (chain, derailleur, gears) attract dirt like a magnet.
-We suggest cleaning your bike after almost every ride, especially after a particularly muddy or wet day.
-You don’t need an abundance of products; dish soap, sponge and a brush will easily do the job.
+Certain areas of your bike (wheels, chain, derailleur, gears) attract dirt like a magnet.
+We suggest doing a bike clean after almost every ride, especially after a particularly muddy or wet day.
+You don’t need an abundance of products - some dish soap, a sponge and a brush will easily do the job.
 Make sure to dry your bike after giving it a clean to avoid any components rusting.

 Learn How To Fix a Flat Tyre